gitops-examples/argocd-image-updater-example/README.md

 ![alt text](https://raw.githubusercontent.com/gitops-examples/argocd-image-updater-example/main/docs/img/argo-cd-app-status.png)

 Note that the demo-cicd project may show progressing because the PVCs are in a pending state waiting for them to be bound when you execute the pipeline.
+You can correct this by modifing the PVC health check in Argo CD but you will only notice this prior to the first run.

 ![alt text](https://raw.githubusercontent.com/gitops-examples/argocd-image-updater-example/main/docs/img/demo-cicd-progressing-details.png)